microsoft/cobalt/devops/providers/azure-devops/templates/app_service_maven/examples/service_usage.md

 - `devops/providers/azure-devops/templates/app_service_maven/build-stage.yml`
 - `devops/providers/azure-devops/templates/app_service_maven/deploy-stages.yml`

-This pipeline will live in the service repository.
+The starting point of the pipeline will live in the service repository.
+This passes values to the **Maven Service Pipeline**.
 Here is what one such pipeline might look like:

 ```yaml
 # Omitting PR and Trigger blocks...